 In our analysis, we focus on large utility-scale energy storage projects operating on a stand-alone basis with a primary use case of energy time-shift and resource adequacy at the bulk-grid level.
-We consider energy storage with 4-10 hours of duration as we expect most of the grid needs over the next 10 years can be addressed by storage systems that can provide up to 10 hours of continuous discharge capability at full output.
+We consider energy storage with 4-10 hours of duration as we expect most of the system-level grid needs over the next 10 years can be addressed by storage systems that can provide up to 10 hours of continuous discharge capability at full output, although we recognize that longer duration storage will likely play an essential role to help California meet its deep decarbonization goals in the long-term beyond the 10 years considered here.
+(See Attachment E of our report for further discussion on alternative technologies and long duration storage.)